Can I Recover My Hot Wallet on a Ledger?

 Even if you’re interacting with a platform that’s not yet integrated in Ledger’s ecosystem, don’t worry – we still have you covered.
 We’ll talk you through that right here.

-Ledger’s most important contribution to your security is keeping your private keys and seed phrase offline – but ultimately, only you can make sure our system protects your crypto, by setting yourself up for success at the very start.
+Ledger’s most important contribution to your security is keeping your private keys and seed phrase offline.
+Ultimately, only you can make sure our system protects your crypto, by setting yourself up for success at the very start.
 So make sure you understand the risks, pay attention to detail and KEEP LEARNING!
 You’re the boss, and we’re here to help you get it right.

 The best way to beat the scammers?
 Think like one.
 School of Block has you covered.